crowdagger/crowbook/README.md

 Library
 -------

-While the main purpose of Crowbook is to be runned as a standalone program, the code is written as a library, so if you want to build on it you can use it as such.
+While the main purpose of Crowbook is to be run as a standalone program, the code is written as a library, so if you want to build on it you can use it as such.
 You can look at the generated documentation on